RiteshKaushal57/Devops/Docker/Docker.md

 A Virtual Machine is a software-based computer that runs its own operating system and apps on top of a physical machine.
 It’s managed by a hypervisor and provides isolation, making it useful for running multiple OSes or testing in different environments.

 ## 3. What is difference between VM and Docker?
-Containers and virtual machines are both technologies used to isolate applications and their dependencies, but they have some key differences:
+Docker and virtual machines are both technologies used to isolate applications and their dependencies, but they have some key differences:
 **1. Resource Utilization:** Containers share the host operating system kernel, making them lighter and faster than VMs.
 VMs have a full-fledged OS and hypervisor, making them more resource-intensive.
 **2. Portability:** Containers are designed to be portable and can run on any system with a compatible host operating system.
 VMs are less portable as they need a compatible hypervisor to run.
 **3. Security:** VMs provide a higher level of security as each VM has its own operating system and can be isolated from the host and other VMs.
 Containers provide less isolation, as they share the host operating system.